East of Eden (British band): History

-In 1969 they released the Mercator Projected album, featuring the line-up of Dave Arbus, Ron Caines, Geoff Nicholson, Steve York and Dave Dufort (Dufort's surname was misspelled "Dufont" on the cover of the original LP release, and also on the CD re-release in 2008, which featured as part of its artwork a photo of the back cover of the original LP, complete with the misspelling).
-This album was followed by Snafu (1970), and Jig-a-Jig, a European-only compilation, released in 1971.
+In 1969, they released the Mercator Projected album, featuring the line-up of Dave Arbus, Ron Caines, Geoff Nicholson, Steve York and Dave Dufort (Dufort's surname was misspelled "Dufont" on the cover of the original LP release, and also on the CD re-release in 2008, which featured as part of its artwork a photo of the back cover of the original LP, complete with the misspelling).
+This album was followed by Snafu (1970) featuring Nicholson, Britton, Arbus, Caines and Sneddon; and later by Jig-a-Jig, a European-only compilation, released in 1971.
 Snafu reached the Top 30 of the UK Albums Chart, while a single, "Ramadhan", reached number two in France.
-Caines and Nicholson left the band in the 1970s for an unsuccessful stint with Harvest Records.
-Arbus also left around this time, and was replaced by Joe O'Donnell (b.
-Joseph O'Donnell, 26 December 1948, Limerick, County Limerick, Republic of Ireland).
-The band continued to record and tour in Europe.
+After the band had left Deram, the company released "Jig-a-Jig" as a single and it was a surprise Top-10 hit.
+Caines and Nicholson had left the band in 1970, and the band (now effectively a quartet of Arbus, Davy Jack, Jeff Allen and Jim Roche) continued less successfully with Harvest Records releasing albums East Of Eden and New Leaf.
+The last original member, Arbus also left at the end of 1972, and was replaced by Joe O'Donnell (b.
+Joseph O'Donnell, 26 December 1948, Limerick, County Limerick, Ireland).
+In the mid-1970s the band continued to record albums for the European market and tour in Europe.

 Original guitarist Nicholson left in May 1970.
 The band broke up in 1978 having undergone various changes in membership.
 Important members in late line-ups included vocalist Al Read; bassist Terence 'Terry' Brace; bassist Andy Sneddon; bassist/vocalist David 'Davy' Jack (b.
 24 January 1940, Glasgow, Strathclyde, Scotland); drummer Jeff Allen (b.
 Jeffrey Allen, 23 April 1946, Matlock, Derbyshire – from June 1970); bassist/vocalist Martin Fisher (b.
 1947, Kingston-upon-Thames, Surrey); violinist Joe O'Donnell (from March 1973); Alan 'Al' Perkes (b.
 26 May 1949, Bow, east London); and guitarist Garth Watt-Roy (b.
 Garth Philip Watt-Roy, December 1947, Bombay, India – from February 1972).